coderefinery/reports-and-proposals/phase-4-proposal/info_for_new_organizations.md

 Benefits for Partnering Organizations

-- **Continuous Access to High-Demand Training**
+- **Continuous Access to Training**
-    By supporting the continuation of CodeRefinery, partners ensure the availability of high-quality workshops that address the growing need for research software development skills.
-These workshops empower researchers and enhance organizational capacity in digital and computational skills.
+    These workshops empower researchers
+    and enhance organizational capacity in digital and computational skills.
+    By being a partner, you can influence scheduling and make sure that the training is visible to your students, researchers, and staff.
+    And by supporting the continuation of CodeRefinery, you also help to ensure that we can continue to offering these workshops.

 - **Strategic Input on Curriculum Development** Partners have the opportunity to shape the evolution of present and new